 This contemporary litter box features a modern, sleek design that will surely go well with any home decor.
 It is designed to prevent leaks and to keep litter from spilling outside.
 This litter works great for cats that have the tendency to pee on the side, while the flipping lid provides privacy for the cat.
 There is also a built-in reusable liner makes cleaning much easier and a hanging scoop.

 A modern litter box that is accessible through its top entrance, this litter box can be easily used by cats.
-The built-in tracking mat is a great feature, ensuring that the cat’s paws are free of litter once they get out of it.
-The sleek, covered design of this litter box also keeps litter from being scattered all over the floor.
+The built-in tracking mat is a great feature (combine with no-track litter if this is a huge issue), ensuring that the cat’s paws are free of litter once they get out of it.
+The sleek, covered design of this litter box also prevents litter scatter, particularly for messy cats.